diyscif/diyscif/scif-thesis.md

 Visual protection of the SCIF unit is achieved by a continuous drywall perimeter without holes or gaps.
 Windows are excluded from the design.
-On top of entailing serious information security risks, as detailed in [_section 6.2_](#visual-protection), they also endanger a container's seaworthiness.
+On top of entailing serious information security risks, as detailed in [_section 6.2_](#visual-protection-1), they also endanger a container's seaworthiness.
 This would jeopardize the significant mobility advantages of a SCIF container unit.
 The container unit also includes a vestibule area to protect from visual insight into the SCIF and access procedures during personnel entry.
-The entry CCTV camera is mounted so as to not provide direct insight into the SCIF during personnel entry.
+The entry CCTV camera is mounted so as not to provide direct insight into the SCIF during personnel entry.
 No other video cameras are installed or allowed inside the SCIF container.